Nepal has returned to normal after the recent protests. Book your trek with confidence.

 16 Days Trip Days

-Feb–Jun, Sep–Nov Best Time To Go
+Best Time To Go Spring (Mar–May) & Autumn (Sep–Nov)

 Annapurna Circuit Trek with Tilicho Lake Overview

 The Annapurna Circuit Trek with Tilicho Lake is an incredible journey into the heart of the Annapurna region.
 The trek is more than just an adventure.
 It is a gateway to experiencing the rich biodiversity, scenic landscapes, spectacular mountain panoramas, and rich culture.
 The classic trekking trails of the Annapurna Circuit are some of the most popular trekking routes in Nepal.
 You will begin your journey in the beautiful and serene city of Pokhara.
-With this trek, you will also explore the off-beat and less-traveled trail to the beautiful, turquoise Tilicho Lake, which sits at 4919 meters.
-Similarly, you will cross the iconic Thorong La Pass at an elevation of 5416 meters.
+With this trek, you will also explore the off-beat and less-traveled trail to the beautiful, turquoise Tilicho Lake, which sits at 4920 m.
+Similarly, you will cross the iconic Thorong La Pass at an elevation of 5416 m.

 The adventurous trails of the Annapurna Circuit Trek with Tilicho Lake go through the dense, verdant rhododendrons to alpine meadows and arid landscapes.
 You will pass by beautiful villages with hillside paddy farms, monasteries, gompas, mani walls, chortens, rivers, streams, valleys, waterfalls, and glaciers.
-Likewise, you will also visit the holy Muktinath Temple and the natural hot spring at Tatopanoi.
+Likewise, you will also visit the holy Muktinath Temple and the natural hot spring at Tatopani.
 The trek also offers spectacular views of the Annapurna ranges, Machhapuchre (Fishtail), Dhaulagiri, and more.
 Mostly, Gurung, Magar, Thakalis, and Managis reside in the region.
-You will get to immerse in their unique culture and enjoy their warm hospitality.
+You will get to immerse yourself in their unique culture and enjoy their warm hospitality.
 Join the spectacular journey that is sure to quench your thirst for thrill and adventure.

 Highlights of Annapurna Circuit Trek with Tilicho Lake